 Cost: Currently $248 per person with an additional 20% charge, Wine pairing $198.

-The restaurant is much larger than i thought.
+The restaurant is much bigger than i thought.
 There are basically two areas, the upstairs have around 6 tables for 2 and a large table of 6 seats.
 Downstairs (pic 1) have even more tables.
 By the window there are some jars of homemade pickcles preserved in the traditonal way.
 There are also some sun-dried persimmon hanging above those jars.
 The tableware are also traditonal Korean style.

 We stared with 9 small delicacies.
 The first one and also the most impressive on is the Sturgeon caviar, which was served on a bed of chicken cream and winter melon.
 Chicken cream essenced all the umami flavor from the chicken broth which brought up the flavors of winter melon, smooth and delicious.
 Caviar brought a nice oceanic taste with extra textures.

 The rest 8 delicacies were also well-done.
 I also had my first tune bone marrow experience here, it taste like jelly and pretty good with the sauces.
 The third one was made of a cooked baby taro and coated with black truffle, loved the smooth and naturally sweet taro with incredibly aromatic black truffle outside.
 My favorite one here was black abalone, it was wonderfully cooked, so tender and umami.

 Monkfish liver was too lovely (probably because i like the ingredient itself), but nothing to shout out about as well as the white fungus and kimchi glass, both my partner and i felt the conceptions were interesting though.
 I loved the unagi (sea eel) taco which has a crispy taco skin and creamy unagi inside, a great combination of Mexican and Japanese food.